-- (a) The Board is to comprise of: - (i) no more than 1 Elected Director from each Council Area they are to be elected as rule 23.4 requires; and - (ii) up to 3 Appointed Directors who the Board appoints under rule 23.9.

-(b) The Board may allocate Directors to specific portfolios with specific responsibilities.
+- (a) The Board is to be composed of: - (i) no more than one Elected Director from each Council Area they are to be elected as rule 22.4 requires; and - (ii) up to three Appointed Directors who the Board appoints under rule 22.9. - (b) The Board may allocate Directors to specific portfolios with specific responsibilities.

-22.222.1 Who is eligible to be an Elected Director?
+22.2 Who is eligible to be an Elected Director?

 - (a) An Elected Director must:

-- (i) be a Voting Member; and
+- (i) be a Voting Member;

 - (ii) be registered with a Club; and

-(iii)(ii) in the Board's reasonable view must reside within the Council Area from which they are elected.
+- (iii) in the Board's reasonable view must reside within the Council Area from which they are elected.

-22.322.2 How are Elected Directors to be nominated?
+22.3 How are Elected Directors to be nominated?